NaveenKumar212/Alexiis/START_HERE.md

-# 👋 Welcome to Greta AI!
+# 👋 Welcome to Alexis!

 ## You Downloaded This From GitHub - Now What?